yuchaojiang/Canopy/instruction/SNA_CNA_input.md

    * [Primary tumor Sequenza segment output](https://github.com/yuchaojiang/Canopy/blob/master/instruction/primary.txt)
    * [Relapse genome Sequenza segment output](https://github.com/yuchaojiang/Canopy/blob/master/instruction/relapse.txt)

 Data visualization and QC procedures on Sequenza's segmentation output are strongly recommended.
 Below is genome-wide view from Sequenza as a sanity check.
+The top panel is for the primary tumor and the bottom panel is for the relapse.
+The red and blue lines are for the major and minor copy numbers, respectively.
+We see that the large chromosome-arm level deletions and duplications are fairly concordant between the primary tumor and the relapse genome, while the relapse tumor gained additional copy number changes at the second timepoint.
+The small CNA events, however, are most likely false positives and should be filtered out through QC procedures.

 <p align="center">
   <img src='https://github.com/yuchaojiang/Canopy/blob/master/instruction/primary.jpg' >